Josesx506/UA_PhD_Coursework_Assignments/2024_Fall/GEOS_568/Readme.md

     - [ ] What is vector rotation?
     - [ ] Difference between vector and tensor.
     - [ ] Divergence theorem
+- If you encounter issues with installing greenlet for obspy with pip, try `pip install --only-binary :all: greenlet`.
+The `pip install obspy`.
+- print list of cake velocity models with `cake list-models` in terminal